-Dear superintendents, CAOs, curriculum directors, principals, literacy coaches, teachers, and school board directors,
+Dear superintendents, CAOs, curriculum directors, principals, literacy coaches, teachers, and school board members,

 An important national conversation about how we teach reading has been gaining maaaaaajor momentum this fall.